Now that you're sick, there's a few things to know, but first...

 Gargle – with salt water.
-Probably one of the most effective ways to kill bugs in your throat.
+Probably one of the most effective natural ways to kill bugs in your throat.

 Rest – I know, it’s a four-letter word but it’s super important.
 The time you take now to rest and get over the illness won’t even come close to how much longer you will prolong an illness and feel subpar if you don’t rest NOW and try to ‘tough it out’.
 A day or two off today, will save you weeks of a nagging cough and fatigue if you keep training through an illness.

 Natural medicines- are great for colds because they actually boost your immune system, and help kill the bugs (viruses or bacteria).
 Antibiotics do not boost your immune system, and only kill bacteria.; And, guess what?...colds are caused by a virus…so antibiotics aren’t going to do an ounce of good for you.

 We use Acute Immune...it's a super powerful natural medicine that kicks butt on colds.
 I keep it with me during the winter months so that as soon as I start feeling ill, I can take it immediately.

 Oh, and last but not least, this information is only meant as health information, not treatment.
 If you’re really sick, you need to see your doctor, not the Internet.